 Kiwi also offers a ton of individual boxes or sets you can order whenever you want.

 Each one has activities relating to a certain theme.

-We tried the Colorful Chemistry set, which had 3 different activities all about chemistry and color combinations!
+We initially tried the Colorful Chemistry set for this KiwiCo review, which had 3 different activities all about chemistry and color combinations!